-For winter quarter 2021, Bellevue College students with the highest exceptional need as identified using the Free Application for Federal Student Aid (FAFSA) and the Washington Application for State Financial Aid (WASFA) may be eligible for the second round of emergency funds from the federal CARES Act.
-Use this link to view public disclosure information related to CARES Act Higher Education Emergency Funds II (HEERF).
+Bellevue College students with the highest financial need as identified using the Free Application for Federal Student Aid (FAFSA) and the Washington Application for State Financial Aid (WASFA) may be eligible for the second and third round of federal emergency funds or for state funding as an alternative to federal funds.
+Beginning spring quarter, international students may also qualify for federal emergency funds.

 The question-and-answer section below, provides additional information regarding the application process and eligibility requirements.